Indru Pol Endrum Vaazhga: Plot

 Murugan is a do-gooder who loves his village and the village loves him.
-Murugan's betrothed, Ganga, insults him and his village when they start talking about solemnizing the marriage stating that she would marry only a educated, stylish, well-to-do man.
+Murugan's betrothed, Ganga, insults him and his village when they start talking about solemnising the marriage stating that she would marry only a educated, stylish, well-to-do man.
 Because he was insulted by his betrothed, Murugan vows to find a bride who is more stylish and better educated than her.
 He leaves for the city with the villager's blessings.
 There he meets Menaka who is the daughter of Pandari Bai and sister of Kumar.
 Unknown to Murugan, Kumar is the guy who Ganga was in love with and was cheated by him.
 He impresses Menaka with his simplicity, honesty and integrity.
 With the blessings of Guruviah, a man who lost his leg while saving Menaka when she was a child, he makes her see people matter more than money.
 They propose marriage as she falls in love but Kumar stands in the way.
-Kumar is exposed as Ganga's lover and when all insist on him marrying Ganga, he takes her at gun point and goes to kidnap her.
-He is finally subdued by Murugan who reforms him and gets the married as he marries Menaka.
+Kumar is exposed as Ganga's lover and when all insist on him marrying Ganga, he takes her at gun point and kidnaps her.
+He is finally subdued by Murugan who reforms him and gets them married as he marries Menaka.